gvwilson/thirdbit/src/fiction/madica/index.md

 The cat began licking its flank.
 "Oh, not to worry," it said in response to Madica's half-astonished, half-peeved look.
-"That 'total destruction' thing---it's just to get everyone's attention.
+"That 'total destruction' thing—it's just to get everyone's attention.
 We probably have several whole minutes before we crash."

 Madica scrambled to her feet and helped Laurellen up.
 "Well, at least